 Flood estimations for catchments of this size and nature are undertaken using the Flood Estimation Handbook (FEH).
-For the River Carron the FEH statistical method was deemed the most appropriate due to the size of the catchment and availability of gauged data from the SEPA gauge located upstream of the Green Bridge.
+For the River Carron the FEH statistical method was deemed the most appropriate due to the size of the catchment and availability of gauged data from the SEPA gauge located between the Red Bridge and the Green Bridge.
 The statistical method combines an estimation of the index flood (median annual flood (QMED)) at the subject site with a growth curve derived from one of the following methods;